sourcegraph/about/handbook/engineering/distribution/use_metrics_dump.md

 - set the flag value
 * move the snapshot to where the flag currently points

-Depending on deployment and dev environment, choose whichever is easier.
-For example in an `enterprise/dev/start.sh` or `dev/start.sh` case, it's probably easier to copy or move the snapshot directory to the location `~/.sourcegraph-dev/data/prometheus` (the snapshot directory itself will be `~/.sourcegraph-dev/data/prometheus`, not a subdir of it).
+Depending on the deployment and development environment, choose whichever is easier.
+For example in an `enterprise/dev/start.sh` or
+`dev/start.sh` case, it's probably easier to copy or move the snapshot directory to the location `~/.sourcegraph-dev/data/prometheus` (the snapshot directory itself will be `~/.sourcegraph-dev/data/prometheus`, not a subdir of it).